hall-lab/speedseq/README.md

 ###aln

 `speedseq aln` takes paired-end fastq sequences as input, and produces a duplicate-marked, sorted, indexed BAM file that can be processed with other `speedseq` modules.
+Currently, `speedseq aln` does not support single-end reads.

 Internally, `speedseq aln` runs the following steps:

 1. Alignment with [BWA-MEM](http://bio-bwa.sourceforge.net/)
 2. Duplicate marking with [samblaster](https://github.com/GregoryFaust/samblaster)